Chedski/rbxaudiodl/README.md

 If you're on Linux, it'll probably be easier to install it through your distribution's package manager, such as `apt`.
 Once you have Node installed, download the source code from the [releases page](https://github.com/Chedski/rbxaudiodl/releases) and extract the zip file into a folder.
 If you're on Windows, go into the folder, hold Shift, right click on the background, and then press "Open PowerShell window here".
-If you're on a Mac, open the Terminal app, type "`cd `" (without quotes, and the trailing space is important!), drag the folder into the window, and press enter.
+If you're on a Mac, open the Terminal app, type `cd ` (without quotes, and the trailing space is important!), drag the folder into the window, and press enter.
 You should now have a terminal window open.
 In that window, type `npm ci` and press enter.
 Wait for it to complete.
 (You only need to do this once)
 # Usage